A Summary of Researches into a Plaster Bust of Handel.

 John Blackwood.
 Feb 1778, lot 1326. – Roubiliac - marble bust of Handel.

 John Stanley, Christies, 24 Jun 1786.,lot 89 “a remarkable fine bust exquisitely modell’d, by Roubiliac”

 Anonymous Sale. (perhaps the surgeon John Belchier?), Christie's 29 March 1805, (a terra cotta model for a bust of Handel.
 This is a prime candidate for the Terracotta in the Foundling Museum Coke Collection.

-3. Roubiliac Terra cotta at Grimsthorpe.
+3. The Roubiliac Terra cotta at Grimsthorpe.
 Bareheaded.
-No history.
+No long term history.

 The Grimsthorpe terra cotta bust of Handel by Roubiliac.
 These photographs clearly show the cracks on the face probably caused by the firing in the kiln.

 A plaster version at the Handel Haus, Halle, Germany (modern) but based on the Grimsthorpe terra

 Handel Haus Museum Halle Germany, plaster bust of Handel.